xima-media/xima-deployer-extended-typo3/README.md

 }

 // main host
-defineTestHost('master', 'live');
+defineTestHost('main', 'live');
 ```

 ## Feature-Branch deployment

 There is a new command ```db:init``` which runs right before ```db:truncate```.
-This command checks for the *base_branch* option:
+This command checks for the *txBaseBranch* option:

 ```
-vendor/bin/dep deploy-fast example-ticket-001 --options=base_branch:master
+vendor/bin/dep deploy-fast example-ticket-001 --options=txBaseBranch:main
 ```

-If this option is set, the command checks if the current feature host has been initialized before.
-In case of an empty database, the `db:copy` command is triggert to fetch a database copy from the given **base_branch**.
+If this option is set, the command checks if the current feature instance has been initialized before.
+In case of an empty database, the `db:copy` command is triggert to fetch a database copy from the given base branch.

 ## Default values

-Configuration covers typical permission, shared and writtable directory settings.
-See [set.php](https://github.com/xima-media/xima-deployer-extended-typo3/blob/main/set.php) for default values.
+Configuration covers typical permission, shared and writable directory settings.
+See [config.php](https://github.com/xima-media/xima-deployer-extended-typo3/blob/main/config.php) for default values.

 To extend a default values array, use the following `set` command: